Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Split-parallelizing QCNN

-Due to the translational symmetry of $V_i$ and circuit splitting, sp-QCNN substantially parallelizes nonsplitting QCNN that consists of the same $V_i$ [Fig.~\ref{fig: illust}(b)].
-For convenience, we define $\braket{A}_\text{ns}$ and $\braket{A}$ as the expectation values of an operator $A$ in nonsplitting and sp-QCNNs.
-In nonsplitting QCNN, we measure one of the remaining qubit in the computational basis and consider its expectation value (i.e., $\braket{Z_1}_\text{ns}$) as the output of QCNN.
-On the other hand, in sp-QCNN, we measure all the qubits and regard the average of the $n$ expectation values (i.e., $\braket{Z_\text{avg}}=\sum_j \braket{Z_j}/n$) as the output.
+Due to the translational symmetry of $V_i$ and circuit splitting, the sp-QCNN substantially parallelizes the nonsplitting QCNN that consists of the same $V_i$ [Fig.~\ref{fig: illust}(b)].
+For convenience, we define $\braket{A}_\text{ns}$ and $\braket{A}$ as the expectation values of an operator $A$ in the nonsplitting and sp-QCNNs.
+In the nonsplitting QCNN, we measure one of the remaining qubits in the computational basis and consider its expectation value (i.e., $\braket{Z_1}_\text{ns}$) as the output of the QCNN.
+On the other hand, in the sp-QCNN, we measure all the qubits and regard the average of the $n$ expectation values (i.e., $\braket{Z_\text{avg}}=\sum_j \braket{Z_j}/n$) as the output.
 In the next section, we will discuss the mechanism and validity of this parallelization in more detail.